smashdevcode/smashdevcode.github.io/README.md

 1. Write up opinion/advice on how to improve your development skills
 1. Write up TS Meetup Editor Shootout summary
 1. Write up blog with overview of the year in TypeScript
+1. Write up blog with steps to migrate a DB to Azure

 ## Reference